Meghala22/firstrepo/README.md

 # firstrepo
-My name is Meghala and i like pets.
+My name is Meghala and i like dogs.